 Hunter Kenny: Account Manager

 Kifaru, the Kenyan word for rhino, focuses on Sudan, the last living Northern White Rhino.
-The film follows the life Sudan, who at forty-five is is already ten years past typical life expectancy for his species, as well as his daughter and granddaughter, as they live under 24/7 armed guard at the Ol Pejeta Conservancy in Nanyuki, Kenya.
+The film follows the life of Sudan, who at forty-five is is already ten years past typical life expectancy for his species, as well as his daughter and granddaughter, as they live under 24/7 armed guard at the Ol Pejeta Conservancy in Nanyuki, Kenya.
 Ecotourism is a significant portion of the Kenyan economy, so Sudan, and the probable eventual extinction of his species are a barometer for the future of this essential industry for Kenya.
-We are faced throughout the film of the philosophical battle faced by the poor in Kenya who must balance the short-term profit in poaching species to extinction, versus preserving them for the long-term economic benefit of the whole society.
+Throughout the film we encounter different facets of the philosophical battle faced by the poor in Kenya who must balance the short-term profit in poaching species to extinction, versus preserving them for the long-term economic benefit of the whole society.

-While Sudan is the star, producer Andrew Harrison Brown and director David Hambridge tell the story through the eyes, and voices of the rhinos’ caretakers, who live a demanding existence working ten months on and two months off.
+While Sudan is the star, producer Andrew Harrison Brown and director David Hambridge tell the story through the eyes, and voices of the rhinos’ caretakers, who live a demanding existence working ten months on and two months off, far from their homes and families.
 These devoted men are forced to balance taking care of their families, as well as fighting against poachers and time, as the Northern White Rhino balances on the razor edge of extinction.
 Beautifully shot on location in Kenya, the film tells the story of animal conservation from an unusual, and highly effective angle.

 Rating 5/5 Stars